 Every time you do something in bed you’re subconsciously confusing your brain and your body, so instead of feeling sleep when you get into bed you start feeling like you’re in work mode.
 It’s important you manage your habit fields right and keep your work and place of rest completely separate.
 Once you start doing that, you’ll be going off to dream land as soon as your head hits the pillow.

-If you’re absolutely struggling to wake up every morning, I know exactly how you feel.
+If you’re absolutely struggling to wake up early in the morning, I know exactly how you feel.

 But it turns out, you don’t need to hide multiple alarm clocks throughout your room, or get one of those crazy app alarms where you need to take a photo of something to turn it off.
 Don’t make waking up more of a chore than it already is.